Tricks-en/kaggle-projects/README.md

 - MEDV: Median value of owner-occupied homes in $1000s

-### Not all variables were used for regression and estimation due to low correlation with Home Value.
+Not all variables were used for regression and estimation due to low correlation with Home Value.
+### Linear Regressions showing coorelation:

 ![TAX_lr](https://github.com/user-attachments/assets/95a63676-13fd-4609-a106-60f8b62ccb73)
 ![RM_lr](https://github.com/user-attachments/assets/19ce530b-8cf4-443c-becf-c8efabbdbe73)